czhang87/medical_cost_prediction/README.md

 This project aims to predict medical insurance costs based on various demographic and health-related features using machine learning models.
 The dataset used for this analysis includes columns such as age, sex, BMI, number of children, smoking status, and region.

-The goal of the project is to build and evaluate models that can predict the medical insurance charges for individuals.

 ## Table of Contents

 - [Project Overview](#project-overview)